What is Rabies?

 In animals, routine preventative vaccinations for rabies can keep both your pet, family and community safe from rabies by providing immunity to the disease.

-In most areas of Ontario, under the Health Protection and Promotion Act, Regulation 567, animal owners have a legal obligation to maintain rabies vaccinations for their animals.
-Dogs and cats that are 12 weeks of age or older must be vaccinated.
-Livestock such as horses, sheep and cattle are required to be vaccinated if they have contact with anyone other than their regular caretakers.
+In Ontario, under the Health Protection and Promotion Act, Regulation 567, animal owners have a legal obligation to maintain rabies vaccinations for their animals.
+Dogs, cats and ferrets that are 12 weeks of age or older must be vaccinated.
+Livestock such as horse, cow, bull, steer, calf, sheep or other livestock are required to be vaccinated unless they only have contact with the people who have care and control of them.
 Vaccine boosters every one or three years (depending on manufacturers guidelines) are required to maintain immunity levels.

 Need a Veterinarian?